williamdemeo/LEAN_wjd/theorem_proving/README.md

   #check append _ (append _ (cons _ a (nil _)) l1) l2
 end hide
 ```

+---

 It is still tedious, however, to type all these underscores.
-When a function takes an argument that can generally be inferred from context, Lean allows us to specify that this argument should, by default, be left implicit.
-This is done by putting the arguments in curly braces, as follows:
+When a function takes an argument that can generally be inferred from context,
+Lean allows us to specify that this argument should, by default, be left
+implicit.
+This is done by putting the arguments in curly braces.

 ```scala
 namespace hide